spewil/kyberphysics/analysis_thoughts.md

 is the calibration the same each time?
 (the target bar order will be different, but the layout is the same?)

+do people actually achieve the bar task? better than random? what is the metric of success? what is the null?

 data organization
 - how to ignore no-holds...?
 - query the data without holding it in memory?
 (API for the data, effectively)